perokvist/event-driven-architecture/index.md

 In this scenario we see that consuming events producing new event are the same.
 This could be an [enricher](http://www.enterpriseintegrationpatterns.com/patterns/messaging/DataEnricher.html) scenario.

+Kafka being the log with the largest community and tooling around it, has some utils like [Kafka streams](https://balamaci.ro/kafka-streams-for-stream-processing/) making consuming events easier.

 ----

 ## Implementation